computations/SunStar/doc/writeup.md

 (a,(c,(d,e)));
 ```

-Weights may be included, and don't need to be stripped.
-Each of the trees needs
+Weights may be included, and do not need to be stripped.
+Each of the trees
-to have the same set of taxa or the program will quit.
+needs to have the same set of taxa or the program will quit.

 ###Output